anzusystems/common-admin/docs/editor/nodes/doc/index.md

 # doc

-- Main container of whole document containing other nodes.
+- main container of whole document containing other nodes
-- Each system/entity can have its doc content and marks definition according to used nodes, marks, etc.
+- each system/entity can have its doc content and marks definition according to used nodes, marks, etc

 ## Node schema